uktrade/pg-bulk-ingest/README.md

 - `batches` - A function that takes a high watermark, returning an iterable that yields data batches that are strictly after this high watermark.
 See Usage above for an example.

-- `high_watermark` (optional) - The high watermark passed into the `batches` function.
+- `high_watermark` (optional) - A member of the `HighWatermark` class, or a JSON-encodable value.

     If this is `HighWatermark.LATEST`, then the most recent high watermark that been returned from a previous ingest's `batch` function whose corresponding batch has been succesfully ingested is passed into the `batches` function.
+If there has been no previous ingest, `None` will be passed.

+    If this a JSON-encodable value other than `HighWatermark.LATEST`, then this value is passed directly to the `batches` function.
+This can be used to override any previous high-watermark.
+Existing data in the target table is not deleted unless specified by the `delete` parameter.

-- `visibility` (optional) - When ingests will be visible to other clients.
+- `visibility` (optional) - A member of the `Visibilty` class, controlling when ingests will be visible to other clients,

-- `delete` (optional) - If existing rows are to be deleted.
+- `delete` (optional) - A member of the `Delete` class, controlling if existing rows are to be deleted.

 ---